dsheyp/docker-strapi/README.md

 ## Creating a new Strapi project

-When running this image, strapi will check if there is a project in the `/srv/app` folder of the container.
-If there is not an existing project, it will run the [`create strapi-app`](https://docs.strapi.io/dev-docs/quick-start#-part-a-create-a-new-project-with-strapi) command in the container' /srv/app folder.
+When running this image, Strapi will check if there is a project in the `/srv/app` folder of the container.
+If there is not an existing project, it will run the [`create strapi-app`](https://docs.strapi.io/dev-docs/quick-start#-part-a-create-a-new-project-with-strapi) command in the containers' `/srv/app` folder.

 This command defaults to creating a project with an SQLite database and then starts Strapi on port `1337`.